WEHI-ResearchComputing/BioNix-Training/day2/README.md

 ## Working through the exercises

 To work through the exercises, change into the directory and read the comment at the top of `default.nix`.
-The exercise can be built with
+Except for the first exercise on declarative shells, the exercises can be built with

     nix build